 When done right, manufacturing organizations can reap many benefits from real-time digital systems implemented in Industry 4.0.
 Not only can companies better align with customers, ramp faster, and optimize processes, but they can also learn and take steps to optimize production in the future with less risk.

-In future blogs, I’ll continue to discuss the role digitization, sustainable practices and other advanced technologies have on the manufacturing industry at large.
+In future blogs, Flex will continue to discuss the role digitization, sustainable practices, and other advanced technologies have on the manufacturing industry at large.